-7 Proven Haritaki Benefits, Side Effects, Dosage and How to Use It for Better Health
+7 Proven Haritaki Benefits, Dosage, Side Effects & How to Use It

-Here’s why the Ayurvedic herb Haritaki is so good for digestive health, disease prevention, detoxification, dropping unwanted body fat, better skin and hair and much more.
+Here’s why the Ayurvedic herb haritaki is so good for digestive wellness, detoxification, dropping unwanted body fat, better skin and hair and much more.

-As well as its extensive health benefits, also ahead is how to and when to use Haritaki powder, the best type to take and some important side effects and precautions to be aware of.
+As well as its extensive benefits, also ahead is how to and when to use haritaki powder, the best type to take and some important side effects and precautions to be aware of.

 What is Haritaki?

-In Ayurveda, Haritaki is the name of the dried fruit of the Terminalia Chebula tree.
-It is also known as Harad, Kadukkai, Karakkaya, Kadukka Podi and Chebulic Myrobalan in various languages across the region.
+In Ayurveda, haritaki is the name of the dried fruit of the Terminalia chebula tree.
+It is also known as harad, inknut, karakkaya, chebulic myrobalan and kadukkai podi in various languages across the region.

-It grows across Asia, particularly in forests of Northern India, and has a long history of medicinal use as a health panacea, adaptogenic tonic and natural cure for a wide variety of disorders and diseases.
+It grows across Asia, particularly in forests of Northern India, and has a long history of use as a panacea, adaptogenic tonic and natural cure for a wide variety of disorders.

-In Western countries like the USA, fine Haritaki powder like this is primarily used and it has some remarkable properties for improving your health and well-being.
-Let’s have a look at seven of the best of them.
+In Western countries like the USA, fine haritaki powder, such as this special organic preparation I take, is primarily used.
+It has some remarkable properties for improving your overall wellness and wellbeing covered ahead.

-Regularly taking the herb Haritaki can enhance the function of your digestive tract, support a healthy intestinal environment and increase the absorption of nutrients from the food you eat.
+Regularly taking kadukka podi can enhance the function of your digestive tract, support a healthy intestinal environment and increase the absorption of nutrients from the food you eat.

-At the same time, Terminalia Chebula powder is a mild laxative, improving elimination, tonifying the colon, clearing away compacted waste and helping to prevent constipation.
+It improves elimination, tonifies the colon, clears away compacted waste and helps to prevent constipation.

-This study showed it has a ‘significant intestinal motility-enhancing effect’ and can be a very useful aid in keeping bowel movements regular.
+Research on using Terminalia chebula showed it has a “significant intestinal motility-enhancing effect” and can be a useful aid in keeping bowel movements regular.

-While there may be an initial increase in flatulence and other gastrointestinal issues when you first start taking powdered Haritaki, most people quickly notice more regular bowel movements and less bloating and gas when using this widely regarded Ayurvedic treatment.
+There can be an initial increase in flatulence and other gastrointestinal issues when you first start taking powdered harad.

 2. Decreases Stomach Acidity and Guards against Ulcers

-In a related benefit, Haritaki churna can reduce excessive stomach acidity and even help prevent painful peptic and gastric ulcers by elevating protective mucus production in the stomach.
+In a related benefit, haritaki churna can reduce excessive stomach acidity and even help guard against painful ulcers by elevating protective mucus production in the stomach.

-The Chebulic Myrobalan fruit is rich in antioxidant polyphenols like gallic acid and ellagic acid that have been shown in studies to combat the helicobacter pylori bacteria and reduce your risk of developing stomach ulcers.
+Kadukkai podi is rich in antioxidant polyphenols like gallic acid and ellagic acid that have been shown in studies to combat the Helicobacter pylori bacteria and reduce your risk of developing stomach ulcers.

-By improving digestive health, increasing nutrient absorption, cleaning the colon, preventing constipation and speeding up elimination time, Haritaki helps alleviate the toxic burden on your liver – a common cause of difficulty losing weight.
+By improving digestion, increasing nutrient absorption, cleaning the colon, preventing constipation and speeding up elimination time, this herb helps alleviate the burden on your liver – a common cause of difficulty losing weight.

-Improved digestion and nutritional uptake will also often have a positive effect on reducing hunger and cravings for unhealthy foods, important factors that drive weight gain and lead to a more sedentary lifestyle.
+Improved digestion and nutritional uptake will also often have a positive effect on reducing hunger and cravings for junk foods, important factors that drive weight gain and lead to a more sedentary lifestyle.

-Triphala, with its Amalaki and Bibhitaki, combined with Haritaki can be even more effective at the herbal method for losing weight as explained here.
+Triphala churna, with its amalaki and bibhitaki combined with haritaki combined, can be an even more effective method for losing weight.

-Powdered Haritaki is a rich source of potent antioxidants like ellagic acid, gallic acid, chebulic acid, flavonol glycosides, selenium and vitamin C that protect your body from cancer and other serious diseases.
+Powdered karakkaya is a rich source of potent antioxidants like ellagic acid, gallic acid, chebulic acid, flavonol glycosides, selenium and vitamin C that protect your body from free radical damage.

-This research found an extract of Terminalia Chebula improved concentrations of glutathione, superoxide dismutase and other antioxidants in the liver and kidneys.
-The authors concluded Chebulic Myrobalan helps fight oxidative stress and may protect against age-related diseases.
+This research found an extract of the herb improved concentrations of glutathione, superoxide dismutase and other antioxidants in the liver and kidneys.
+The authors concluded that chebulic myrobalan helps fight oxidative stress and could protect against age-related diseases.

-As an antifungal and overall digestive health tonic it may also help treat Candida and other fungal infections throughout the body.
+Dried kadukka podi also has strong antibacterial properties for preventing infection from bacteria in the food you eat.
+As an anti-fungal and overall digestive tonic it can also help treat candida and other fungal infections throughout the body.

 6. Mouth Ulcers and Lung Disorders

-Haritaki fruit or powder is often used for mouth ulcers, oral sores and gum disease.
-Traditionally in India, Haritaki mouthwash is made by crushing several dried fruit and boiling them in water.
+The fruit or powder is often used for mouth ulcers, oral sores and gum disease.
+Traditionally in India a mouthwash is made by crushing several dried karakkaya fruit and boiling them in water.

 Haritaki churna is also recommended for bad coughs, bronchitis and other lung complaints.
 For this purpose around half a teaspoon of the powder is mixed with a small amount of honey with a spoon and slowly sucked upon.